Frequently Asked Questions FAQs

 Prior to the Winter and Summer Slot Conferences, when must I submit my Slot Clearance Requests (SCRs)?

-Airlines must submit their Slot Clearance Requests (SCRs) to the appropriate Coordinators and their Schedule Movement Advices (SMAs) to the appropriate Schedules Facilitators by 23:59 UTC on the 30th day prior to the start of the Schedules Conference.
+Airlines must submit their Slot Clearance Requests (SCRs) to the appropriate Coordinators and their Schedule Movement Advices (SMAs) to the appropriate Facilitators by 23:59 UTC on the 30th day prior to the start of the Slot Conference.

 Having submitted my SCRs to the appropriate coordinator, when can I expect to receive information on the status of my requested slots?